 3. I enjoy a good TV series.
 There’s so many I’ve seen over the years, “Game of Thrones, Walking Dead, Weeds, Breaking Bad, Vikings, Black Sails, The Killing, Penny Dreadful, The Strain, Killing Eve, Sneaky Pete, Goliath, are just some of my favorites over the past few years.

 This might sound odd, but getting control of my mind and stopping the negative thinking.
 For most people, it’s one of the most difficult things to do.
 People just can’t stop thinking.
 It’s an affliction.
 The constant stream of thoughts and most of those thoughts are negative either about yourself or other people.
 I’m better than I have ever been, I’m not the Buddha, but much better.
 It’s changed my life.
 I think clearer, I’m more creative, much happier and all my relationships are better.
 Mostly the relationship with myself is much better.

-One skill I’d like to master?
+One skill I would like to master?

 I have been taking piano and singing lessons for the past year.
 It’s a great hobby besides just workout out.
 I really enjoy singing and playing piano, it’s fun and challenging.
 Singing is one of the most difficult things I have ever done.
 But I’m enjoying the process, and that’s what counts.
 Thank you so much for giving me this opportunity to answer these questions.
 I’m wishing everyone a healthy and happy holiday and a great 2019.
 My mantra: No matter what you do, have fun, laugh more, and don’t take yourself or your thoughts too seriously.